 A veteran of World War II and Korea, Frank Noonan served long enough to make it to Saigon on the first American warship to venture up the Mekong River.
 There, he observed a German civilian use an unusual defensive technique when attacked at a sidewalk cafe.
 (This interview made possible with the support of JANIS HAUSER In Memory Of Alfred W. Hauser, Army Air Corps.)

 Frank Noonan owed the Navy another year.
-That's how he wound up at the Bikini Atoll for Operation Crossroads, the first post-war atomic bomb tests.
+That's how he wound up at the Bikini Atoll for Operation Crossroads, the first post-war nuclear weapons tests.
 There were two detonations, an air burst and an underwater burst.
 He describes the scene and the devastating effects on the target ships.
 (This interview made possible with the support of JANIS HAUSER In Memory Of Alfred W. Hauser, Army Air Corps.)

 After a short bit of shore duty, Frank Noonan was assigned to the USS John R. Craig, a destroyer that was bound for a goodwill tour in the Pacific.
 It berthed in some unlikely places, including up the Irrawaddy River at Rangoon.
 (This interview made possible with the support of JANIS HAUSER In Memory Of Alfred W. Hauser, Army Air Corps.)